This chapter includes the following sections:

 An employee named James in the human resources department requests new hardware that costs $5000.
 The company may have a policy that all hardware expenses greater than $3000 must go through manager and vice president approval, and then review by the director of IT.
 In this scenario, the workflow can be configured to automatically determine the manager of James, the vice president of the human resources department, and the director of IT.
 The purchase order is routed through these three individuals for approval before the hardware is purchased.

-An overview of human workflow architecture.
+This section provides an overview of human workflow architecture.
 The following topics are discussed:

 The services that perform a variety of operations in the lifecycle of a task, such as querying tasks for a user, retrieving metadata information related to a task, and so on.